Bob Baker Marionette Theater: History

-In 2019, The Bob Baker Marionette Theater gained 501(c)3 non-profit status, and relocated from the historic Downtown Los Angeles location, into a 1920's silent movie theater in Highland Park.
+In 2019, The Bob Baker Marionette Theater gained 501(c)3 non-profit status, and relocated into a 1920s silent movie theater in Highland Park.
 Inspired by Bob Baker's original renderings, the new space has been transformed into "The Place Where Imagination Dwells".

-In addition to hosting their BBMT productions, Bob Baker Marionette Theater houses El Cine, a non-profit promoting Latinx culture through film.
-BBMT and El Cine frequently collaborate with local, mobile movie screening clubs, including La Collectionneuse(franco-centric club).
-These events will often include a Marionette show and movie screening.
-Sometimes they will include speakers, musicians, and receptions with drinks and discourse after.
+In addition to hosting their BBMT productions, Bob Baker Marionette Theater houses special events, artistic collaborations, musical events with Sid the Cat, and more.
+Their annual Bob Baker Day at LA Historic State Park celebrates the legacy of Bob Baker, inviting thousands of guests for a free festival featuring puppets, interdisciplinary arts, and community programs.